Superradiance -- the 2020 Edition: Superradiance in black hole physics

 In Section~\ref{backreaction_charged} we showed that when backreaction effects are taken into account then superradiance of charged fields does indeed extract mass and charge away from the BH.
-Fully nonlinear studies of superradiance -- either for charged or rotating BHs -- are extremely scarse, with one notable exception.
+Fully nonlinear studies of superradiance are extremely scarse, with the notable exceptions of Ref.~\cite{Baake:2016oku} for charged BHs and Ref.~\cite{East:2013mfa} for spinning BHs.
 The authors of Ref.~\cite{East:2013mfa} performed nonlinear scattering experiments, constructing initial data representing a BH with dimensionless spin $a/M=0.99$, and an incoming quadrupolar GW packet.
 Their results are summarized in Fig.~\ref{fig:ah_fig}, for three different wavepacket frequencies, $M\omega=0.75,\,0.87,\,1$ (note that only the first is in the superradiant regime~\eqref{eq:superradiance_condition}).
 The wavepackets carry roughly $10\%$ of the spacetime's total mass.
 These results confirm that low frequency radiation does extract mass and spin from the BH (both the mass $M_{\rm BH}$ and spin $J_{\rm BH}$ of the BH decrease for the superradiant wavepacket with $M\omega=0.75$), and that nonlinear results agree quantitatively with linear predictions for small wavepacket amplitudes~\cite{Teukolsky:1974yv}.
 To summarize, although further studies would certainly be interesting, superradiance is confirmed at full nonlinear level for rotating BHs.